neuroinformatics-unit/datashuttle/docs/source/pages/get_started/quick-validate-project.md

 ```

-In this case, display_mode=error will result in an error on the first encountered validation issue.
+In this case, `display_mode=error` will result in an error on the first encountered validation issue.
-Otherwise "warn" will show a python warning for all detected issues, while "print" will print directly to console.
+Otherwise, `"warn"` will show a python warning for all detected issues, while `"print"` will print directly to console.

 See the [](datashuttle.quick_validate_project) API documentation at the link,
 for full details of parameters including the important argument ``strict_mode``